VideojogosLusofona/lp1_exercicios/problemas/02_bases_cs.md

 (e.g. Druid; Figher + Rogue; ou Cleric + Barbarian + Wizard).

-A tua tarefa é implementar o sistema mais eficiente para detetar a classe (ou classes) do personagem do jogador usando exclusivamente operações bit-a-bit.
+A tua tarefa é implementar o sistema mais eficiente para detetar a classe (ou classes) do personagem do jogador usando exclusivamente operações bit-a-bit - **CheckClass() Para testar o vosso método implementa uma função **ReturnRandomClass** que retorna uma a tres classes (podes também pensar como implementar este método com bitwise).

 You received a task to implement a function capable of detecting classes from an MMORPG hame which will be used for the new "Party Search" Function.
 This MMO has